 Everyone has the potential to form an addiction, as the physical mechanism of addiction exists in your brain regardless of alcohol or drug exposure.
 When your brain experiences something pleasurable, it develops nerve pathways that desire the enjoyable substance repeatedly.
 The disease of addiction forms when those nerve pathways become more permanent.

-However, as shown in a study conducted by the National Institute on Alcohol Abuse and Alcoholism, those with immediate family who battle addiction have a 50 to 60 percent higher chance of becoming an alcoholic or drug addict at some point in their life.
+However, as shown in a study conducted by the National Institute on Alcohol Abuse and Alcoholism, those with immediate family who battle addiction have a 50–60% higher chance of becoming an alcoholic or drug addict at some point in their life.
 This raises the question as to whether addiction is caused by genetics alone, or the environment in which a child is raised.
 According to a study conducted by the Colorado Adoption Project, a genetic link does increase the likelihood of addiction, even when children are not raised in an environment that promotes addiction.
 Their genetics play an important factor in overall risk of addiction even when they are not regularly exposed to drugs and alcohol.
 However, a similar study shows that environment plays an even larger role in addiction issues and prevention.

 *Can Gene Therapy Help With Addiction?

 A variety of studies have been conducted with both mice and humans, in which their genetic material was mapped or altered to identify key traits in addiction and alcoholism.
 One study, performed by the University of Utah Genetic Science Learning Center, focused on gene therapy in order to assist the medical community in withdrawal and addiction prevention.
 The study found that:

 - In humans carrying two copies of the ALDH 2 gene, alcoholism is atypical.

 - The allele gene DRD2, which is a dopamine receptor, produced mice with higher levels of addiction to both alcohol and cocaine.